wds4/DCoSL/bounties/curatedLists/README.md

 # [Phase 4: visualization of the grapevine](./phase4.md)

-Graphical representation of the web of trust with the ability to review the calculations of weighted averages for individual List Curators and List Items
+Graphical representation of the web of trust with the ability to review the calculations of weighted averages for individual List Curators and List Items.
+Currently, the visjs javascript library is used by Pretty Good Apps for visualization.
+This or some other method may be used for this bounty.

 ## Bounty: to be determined